 A further 10 patients recruited will have known germline BRCA1/2-related primary breast cancer at trial entry.
 All patients entering the trial will receive rucaparib (600 mg, twice daily) for 12–14 days.
 Following completion of rucaparib treatment, patients will proceed to standard care and followed up for 28 days.

-Chief Investigator: Dr Nicholas Turner, The Royal Marsden NHS Foundation Trust
+Chief Investigator: Professor Nicholas Turner, The Royal Marsden NHS Foundation Trust

 ICR-CTSU Scientific Lead: Professor Judith Bliss